JetBrains/jetbrains_guide/sites/intellij-guide/contents/tips/2021.1/tips.md

 #JDK16 #2021.1 #GettingToKnowIntelliJ

+If we decide that maybe a record should be a full Java class after all, we can get IntelliJ IDEA to automatically convert a record into a Java class.

+#JDK16 #2021.1 #GettingToKnowIntelliJ

 IntelliJ IDEA can find places in our code that can use pattern matching for instance.
 There were some changes to this feature in #JDK16 which are fully catered for in IntelliJ IDEA 2021.1.

 #JDK16 #2021.1 #GettingToKnowIntelliJ